Insect Discovery and Breeding as Tools for Sustainable Solutions to Organic Waste Management

 • Soil Management: composting, organic matter

 California produces over 400 crops, which in turn yield many more “organic waste residues” during downstream processing, such as fruit and vegetable pulp from juice industries.
 Some of these organic waste residues are used as substrate for mushroom production, compost, or as filler in animal feed.
 However, large portions end up in landfills and are considered a problem rather than an economic opportunity.
 As decomposers and herbivores, the diversity of insect species includes groups highly specialized in their ability to thrive on different organic substrates, and some of these substrates resemble waste residues from food processing industries.
 Crickets, cockroaches, soldier flies, bottle flies, and mealworms represent the most widely referenced species in studies of organic waste conversion.
 We argue that both insect discovery (testing of more species) and selective breeding are needed to further advance the potential of insects as converters of organic waste materials.
-We have preliminary data clearly suggesting that within a species, individuals show marked range in “adaptation” (measured as growth rate, nutrition uptake and therefore rate of bioconversion) when reared on specific organic waste materials.
+We have data clearly suggesting that within a species, individuals show marked range in “adaptation” (measured as growth rate, nutrition uptake and therefore rate of bioconversion) when reared on specific organic waste materials.
 Such range in adaptation underscores the potential of selective breeding, and the overall project hypothesis is that we will identify and selectively breed specific species with significantly higher adaptation than strains of insects that are currently available commercially.

 1. Identify new species for organic waste residue conversion, with specific focus on rapid development, nutrition, high conversion ratios, easy extraction of insect body mass, and conversion of recalcitrant residues (those high in tannins or phenolics).
-(Year 1; October 2017-January 2017)

 2. Determine the composition and feed potential of insect biomass following rearing on different performing diet regimes.
-(Year 1 & 2; February 2018-July 2019)

 3. Establish improved lineages using applied evolutionary techniques, with target goals of increased body mass, development time, or fecundity.
 Improved lineages performance in these traits will exceed that of their initial populations.
-(Year 1 & 2; January 2018-July 2019)

-Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.
+Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and should not be construed to represent any official USDA or U.S. Government determination or policy.